KxSystems/docs/docs/wp/disaster-floods/index.md

 q)all_height:feat[upstr_height;enlist 1_til 10;`height`upstr_height_1;`prev;dict;prv]
 ```

 The above features are applicable to both aspects of this project.
-However additional features that are problem specific were also added.
+However, additional features that are problem specific were also added.

 _Monthly Model_